 Recording of our weekly Dekmantel Radio show at @redlightradio.
-First hour: Alicia Carrera Second hour: KAT (Red Light Radio)
+First hour: Afra Second hour: D. Tiffany

 Recording of our weekly Dekmantel Radio show at @redlightradio.
-First hour: Pangaea Second hour: Haron
+First hour: Roelien Second hour: RAFF

-Recording of Mendel's set at Dekmantel Selectors 2018.
+Recording of Casper Tielrooij and Cinema Royale's set at Dekmantel Selectors 2018.